-- The expansion of Discovery's Keathley Canyon natural gas gathering pipeline system was placed into service in the first quarter of 2015. - The construction of our Lucerne 2 plant is progressing on schedule and is expected to be completed in the second quarter of 2015. - In January 2015, we acquired a 15% interest in the Panola intrastate NGL pipeline which is currently undergoing an expansion that is expected to be completed in the first quarter of 2016. - In March 2015, we began construction for a gathering system in the DJ Basin, or the Grand Parkway gathering project, that is expected to be complete by the end of 2015.
+- The expansion of Discovery's Keathley Canyon natural gas gathering pipeline system was placed into service in the first quarter of 2015. - The Lucerne 2 plant was placed into service at the end of the second quarter of 2015.
+Revenues under the processing agreement associated with this plant began in late July 2015, 30 days after the plant was placed into service. - The Sand Hills laterals were placed into service in the second and third quarters of 2015.
+The Sand Hills pipeline capacity expansion is underway and expected to be in service in the middle of 2016. - In January 2015, we acquired a 15% interest in the Panola intrastate NGL pipeline which is currently undergoing an expansion that is expected to be completed in the first quarter of 2016. - In March 2015, we began construction for a gathering system in the DJ Basin, or the Grand Parkway gathering project, that is expected to be in service by the end of 2015.